To simply convert a model trained by any supported framework, run the Model Optimizer launch script

 Replaces input layer with constant node with provided

-in future releases.
-Use --input option to specify
+DEPRECATED in future releases.
+Use --input option to

-Force to generate legacy/deprecated IR V2 to work with
+Force to generate old deprecated IR V7 with layers

 with all children keeping.
 This feature makes model